amjack100/DCGAN-Implementation/README.md

   <img src="result-26-feb-2021.gif" alt="animated" />
 </p>

-Results achieved after training the celebA dataset for 100 epochs
+ABOVE: Frame by frame animation of training the celebA dataset for 100 epochs

 <!-- ![](result-26-feb-2021.gif) -->

+Here are some typical trends to look for in a successful GAN training session.
+These graphs map the discriminator return value when evaluating fake (produced by the generator) and real entities.
+The different colors represent varying image resolutions of the CelebA dataset (ranging from 4x4 to the original 32x32).

 <p align="center">
   <img src="docs/fake_eval.png" alt="animated" />